Comprehensive Perinatal Care in NJ at NJPA

 At New Jersey Perinatal Associates, we specialize in caring for women whose pregnancies are considered high-risk due to medical, surgical, and obstetrical risk factors.
 Our award-winning Maternal-Fetal Medicine specialists, also known as perinatologists, have provided care in the North Central New Jersey area for almost 20 years.
-While many of our patients come from Morris, Essex, Union, Hudson, Monmouth, Middlesex, and Sussex counties, we’ve provided care for women throughout New Jersey, Pennsylvania and New York.
+While many of our patients come from Morris, Essex, Union, Hudson, Monmouth, Middlesex, and Sussex counties, we’ve offered care for women throughout New Jersey, Pennsylvania, and New York.
 Our team consists of extensively trained and board-certified physicians, nurses, ultrasonographers, and genetic counselors, carefully assembled to provide our patients with the best care possible.

 NJPA offers a wide range of services and procedures to provide the optimal result for a mother and her unborn baby.
-A preconception consultation prior to your pregnancy allows you to meet with our perinatologist to review your medical and pregnancy history.
-A carefully tailored and individualized care plan can be made to optimize your chances of a successful pregnancy outcome.
+A preconception consultation prior to your pregnancy allows you to meet with our perinatologists to review your medical and pregnancy history.
+Then, a carefully tailored and individualized care plan can be made to optimize your chances of a successful pregnancy outcome.

 For some patients, your obstetrician will fax a request for consultation along with all of your pregnancy records to our office.
 Our office will then contact you to schedule an appointment.
 For other patients, your doctor will instruct you to call our office to make an appointment.
 Our staff will be happy to help if that is the case.
 Of course, having the reason for the visit and your insurance information on hand when you call will expedite the process of scheduling your appointment.